-The net carrying value of the investment held in Cadent Gas Limited, Cadent Services Limited and Quadgas Finance Plc was compared to its recoverable amount as part of the annual impairment review carried out by management.
+The net carrying value of the investment held in Quadgas PledgeCo Limited and its subsidiaries was compared to its recoverable amount as part of the annual impairment review carried out by management.

 The recoverable amount of the cash generating unit was determined from value-in-use calculations.
-The key assumptions for the value-in-use calculation are those regarding the underlying cash flows, discount rate, inflation and terminal value cash flow (see note 12 of the Quadgas MidCo Group Consolidated Financial Statements for further information).
+The key assumptions for the value-in-use calculation are those regarding the underlying cash flows, discount rate, inflation and terminal value cash flow (see note 12 of the Quadgas HoldCo Group Consolidated Financial Statements for further information).